milestone-hafnia/trainer-classification/README.md

 ## 2. Create a Recipe
 With a working training script, you are now ready to create a recipe.

 We have created a CLI command to help you out.
-You will need to run this command in the root folder of the repo.
+Run below command in the root folder of this repo.

     cd recipe-classification
     hafnia experiment create_recipe

+    # Or if you are outside the virtual environment in vs-code
+    uv run hafnia experiment create_recipe

 This command will automatically gather files and create a  training recipe called `recipe.zip` in the root folder of the repo.